-Federally supported health research is a direct investment in the health, economy, and security of the United States.
+Federally-supported health research is a direct investment in the health, economy, and security of the United States.
 This research, conducted through partnerships involving federal agencies, academic institutions, and industry, produces discoveries that lead to longer, healthier lives, generates significant economic growth, and strengthens our nation's resilience against health threats.
 We have seen clear results: lower cancer death rates, life-saving vaccines, and effective treatments for many diseases.
-The National Alzheimer's Project Act (NAPA), enacted in 2011 and reauthorized unanimously in 2024 (P.L.
-118-92), demonstrates how focused national commitment accelerates progress, particularly in Alzheimer's research.
+The National Alzheimer's Project Act (NAPA), enacted in 2011 and reauthorized unanimously in 2024, demonstrates how focused national commitment accelerates progress, particularly in Alzheimer's research.

 However, major health challenges remain: Alzheimer's disease and related dementias (AD/ADRD), chronic diseases, the threat of pandemics, and health disparities.
 Alzheimer's disease illustrates the urgency.
 As too many of us know from personal experience with family or friends, Alzheimer's is a progressive brain disease that damages and eventually destroys brain cells, leading to a loss of memory, thinking, and other cognitive functions.
 Ultimately, Alzheimer's is fatal.
 We have yet to celebrate the first survivor of this devastating disease.
-According to the 2025 Alzheimer's Disease Facts and Figures, by 2050, the projected number of people age 65 and older living with Alzheimer's or other dementias are projected to increase to just under \$1 trillion.
+According to the 2025 Alzheimer's Disease Facts and Figures, by 2050, the projected number of people age 65 and older living with Alzheimer's in America will be 12.7 million, and total payments for all individuals with Alzheimer's or other dementias are projected to increase to just under \$1 trillion.
 These mounting costs threaten to bankrupt families, businesses, and our health care system.
 Unfortunately, our work is only growing more urgent.
-Meeting these challenges and using new scientific opportunities requires a strong federal commitment.
-As we continue to understand more about the Department of Health and Human Services (HHS) reorganization we want to make certain that programs that are critical to those with Alzheimer's and other dementias and caregivers continue to be supported.